Chakana Copper (CVE:PERU) Trading Down 25% – What’s Next?

 Chakana Copper Corp.
-(CVE:PERU – Get Free Report)’s stock price was down 25% during trading on Thursday .
+(CVE:PERU – Get Free Report) shares dropped 25% on Thursday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 281,500 shares traded hands during mid-day trading, an increase of 151% from the average daily volume of 112,165 shares.
+Approximately 281,500 shares changed hands during trading, an increase of 151% from the average daily volume of 112,165 shares.
 The stock had previously closed at C$0.02.

 Chakana Copper Stock Performance